widmogrod/zf2-assetic-module/README.md

 # How to use _AsseticBundle_

-1. open and add to your module.config.php following section:
+Open and add to your module.config.php following section:

 ```
 (...)